AtsushiSakai/PythonRobotics/docs/modules/path_tracking/lqr_speed_and_steering_control/lqr_speed_and_steering_control_main.rst

 ~~~~~~~~

 The LQR (Linear Quadratic Regulator) speed and steering control model implemented in `lqr_speed_steer_control.py` provides a simulation
-for an autonomous vehicle to track
+for an autonomous vehicle to track:

-1. a desired speed by adjusting acceleration based on feedback from the current state and the desired speed.
+1. A desired speed by adjusting acceleration based on feedback from the current state and the desired speed.

-2. a desired trajectory by adjusting steering angle based on feedback from the current state and the desired trajectory.
+2. A desired trajectory by adjusting steering angle based on feedback from the current state and the desired trajectory.

 by only using one LQT controller.

 Vehicle motion Model